sncelta/YADJSTMP/README.md

 YADJSTMP is open for pull requests / contribution, despite being simple & small.

-**In case you're lazy to initialize the whole project by yourself, just like me**.
+**In case you're lazy to initialize the whole project by yourself**.

 ## Table of contents:
 - [Features](https://github.com/sncelta/YADJSTMP#features)